Los Angeles School: Ideas

 The L.A.
 School has no official doctrine, and there is great diversity in the works of its various members.
 Nevertheless, there are several influences, themes, and concepts which are relatively consistent in the school's scholarship.

 Perhaps the central characteristic of the thought of the L.A.
 School is a sustained focus on Los Angeles in both empirical and theoretical work, often with the underlying claim that L.A. is the paradigmatic American metropolis of the 20th and 21st centuries.
 More than this, the L.A.
 School poses a challenge to, what many members see as, the dominant Chicago School of Urbanism.
 While the Chicago School presents a modernist theory of cities as based on social darwinist struggles for urban space, the Los Angeles School proposes a postmodern or postfordist vision.
 While not all members of the L.A.
 School identify as postmodernists, and in fact some (e.g. Mike Davis) are against the very concept, a focus on postmodernism is fundamental to many members of the L.A.
 School, who rely heavily upon theorists associated with postmodernism, such as Baudrillard, Foucault, Jameson, and Derrida.

 A further stream of work emerging from the LA School is represented by Scott and Storper's many publications on flexible specialization, agglomeration, and the economic dynamics of the contemporary metropolis.
 Scott and Storper's work differs from that of Dear and Soja by approaching urban theory from the perspective of postfordism rather than postmodernism.
 Scott and Storper represent one distinctive tendency in the LA School; Dear and Soja represent another.

 Criticism

 A number of criticisms have been raised against the Los Angeles School.
-Perhaps the most important of these is skepticism over the school's actual importance relative to its claims.
-For instance, one criticism is that its literature sometimes deceptively excludes discussions or citations of other important works on urban issues, to give readers the impression that the L.A. school is more radical, original, and important than it actually is.
-In particular, some critics think that the contemporary importance of the Chicago School is grossly overstated by L.A. theorists, and that little to no attention is allocated to extremely important scholarly materials produced in the period between the decline of the Chicago School and the emergence of the L.A.
-School, particularly the work of Marxist urban theorists like Manuel Castells, David Harvey, and Henri Lefebvre.
-On a similar vein, much of the work of the L.A.
-School has been criticized for its incoherence and lack of a demonstrable methodology.

-A final criticism questions the L.A.
+In particular, critics question the L.A.
 School's fundamental claim that Los Angeles should be considered the paradigmatic postmodern American city.
 This stems both from external comparisons which have been made between Los Angeles and other cities, and findings that in certain cases urban phenomena in Los Angeles do not match those of other American cities.

+In a 2023 response to critiques of the LA School as "postmodern," Stefano Bloch and Thomas Brasdefer explore the work of Edward W. Soja, writing that "the neat categorization (of the LA School as postmodern) is one that is both real and imagined — as limiting as it is liberating."